-When people try this dish, they ask for the recipe, just as I did when I first tasted it at the home of the church friend.
-Coated with a delicious lemon sauce, this simple skillet dish is sure to satisfy on the busiest of nights.
-It a great way to use leftover turkey.—May Evans, Corinth, Kentucky
+When people try this dish, they ask for the recipe, just as I did when I first tasted it when visiting a friend's home.
+Tossed in a delicious lemon sauce, this simple skillet dish is sure to satisfy on the busiest of nights.
+It's a great way to use leftover turkey. —May Evans, Corinth, Kentucky

 - 2 teaspoons cornstarch